delhoume/flashfile/README.md

 ```

 ## LOCATION
-A text value, usually a single word that describe uniquelly the *location* part
+A text value, usually a single word or symbol that describes uniquely the *location* part

 Example: ```GRTI```